Clicky

 • Warm hat

-• Insulated, waterproof gloves (you may also want to wear a pair of touchscreen-friendly gloves underneath)
+• Insulated, waterproof gloves: you may also want to wear a pair of touchscreen-friendly gloves underneath

 • Snow boots

-• Waterproof daypack (to carry water, snacks, bags to carry out trash, toilet paper, sunscreen, lip protection, flashlight, maps, first aid kit)
+• Waterproof daypack: to carry water, snacks, bags to carry out trash, toilet paper, sunscreen, lip protection, flashlight, maps, first aid kit

-• Crampons (traction cleats for walking on snow and ice)
+• Crampons: traction cleats for walking on snow and ice

-• Dry bags to protect gear
+• Dry bags: to protect gear

 • Walking sticks or trekking poles

-What Park Facilities are Open in Winter?
+Park Facilities in Winter

 The entry fee to visit Glacier in winter is less than in other seasons.
 The cost per auto is $25, or $15 per individual.
 The winter rate is in effect from November 1st through April 30th and provides for a 7-day permit for a private vehicle.